 - Gain skills in catheter placement and learn about the different catheters that are available to patients

 - Learn about various procedures available to patients with bladder/urologic issues

 - Disaster Medicine, Medical Ethics, Biomedical Engineering, Hospice and Palliative Care, Pain Management, Sports Medicine, Diving Medicine

-Your 4th year is another exciting and pivotal point in your medical training.
-All the more reason for you to have a game plan and stay organized!
-There are many things that you need to keep track of as you transition from 3rd year to 4th year.
-Some things that you want to keep in mind as you plan your 4th year (make sure to also check out the Step-by-Step Guide to Applying for PM&R Residency page):
+Your fourth year is another exciting and pivotal point in your medical training.
+More reason for you to have a game plan and stay organized!
+There are many things that you need to keep track of as you transition from third year to fourth year.
+Some things that you want to keep in mind as you plan your fourth year (make sure to also check out the Step-by-Step Guide to Applying for PM&R Residency page):

 Starting EARLY is always a good step.
 Aim to submit your applications through ERAS as close to the opening date for applications as possible.
 Some programs fill up their interview spots early so the earlier the better.

 PERSONAL STATEMENT TIPS: